“…the clamors of…factious men are often mistaken for patriotism.”

 — Walt Kelly

-In this current time, just a few examples of these domestic threats include: citizens’ civic illiteracy, apathy or cynicism; uncompromising party politics and self-serving agendas; elected representatives who dare call themselves leaders and yet bend to the will of powerful private interests; the influence of money and faction infecting our elections, corrupting the political process and invading our private lives.
+In this current time, just a few examples of these domestic threats include: too many citizens’ civic illiteracy, apathy or cynicism; media outlets and politicians that manipulate or ignore objective facts to promote partisan ideology; uncompromising factional politics and self-serving agendas; elected representatives who dare call themselves leaders and yet bend to the will of powerful private interests; the influence of money and faction infecting our elections, corrupting the political process and invading our private lives.

-These kinds of threats, and many others of the modern age, have exaggerated our differences and obscured what we have in common.
+These kinds of threats (and many others) have exaggerated our differences and obscured what we have in common.
 They’ve made us enemies of ourselves.
-They’ve eroded and then created distrust of a system of government designed to be our best defense against the rule of despotic authority.
+They’ve first eroded and then created distrust of this system of self-government that’s our best defense against the rule of despotic authority.
 They’ve allowed unnecessary restrictions to curtail our liberties.
-They’ve infected what is good about our nation and blocked attempts to heal it.
-These malignant cancers have undermined our Union both now and in the past, and they’ve profited both legally and illegally from its decline.
+They’ve attacked what is good about our nation and blocked attempts to defend it.
+These malignant civic cancers have undermined our Union now and in the past, both legally and illegally.

 In this current time of polarized paranoias, our political differences are also radicalized by true believers of every kind.
-These citizens race toward the extremes, demonizing each other and threatening to obliterate the center.
-They weaponize our opinions to attack rivals who share their codependent pathology, but who choose to blame different scapegoats and wave competing banners.
-They hijack our concerns and misuse them as fuel for their fire.
-Feeling themselves righteous, they (and those who choose to support them) don’t see or don’t care that the Republic fails if any extreme prevails.
+These citizens race toward opposite extremes, demonizing each other and threatening to obliterate the center.
+They weaponize our opinions to attack rivals who share their codependent pathology, both sides waving competing signs and using each other as scapegoats.
+Whether they are in the streets, in the shadows, in the churches or in the government, these extremists hijack our concerns and use them as fuel for their fire.
+Feeling themselves righteous, they and their supporters don’t see or don’t care that the Republic fails if any extreme prevails.
+Extremism is a huge domestic threat because it can actually become a domestic enemy.
+It can gain enough power to actively subvert our Constitution and/or cripple any of our three branches of government.

-No perspective is immune to such addictive extremism, because extremism isn’t measured by the content or the intensity of our convictions; it’s measured by how unwilling we are to co-exist with other people’s convictions.
-It isn’t determined by our views, but by whether our interactions with each other undermine or support the American Process.
-We can see our differences as a battlefield where we fight our fellow citizens, or we can see those differences as tributaries of the shared strait and narrow course of a self-governing Union.
-This is a choice each of us must make.
+No perspective is immune to such addictive extremism, because extremism isn’t measured by the content or the intensity of our convictions.
+It’s measured by how unwilling we are to co-exist with other people’s convictions.
+It’s determined by whether our interactions with each other undermine or support the American Process.
+We can see our differences as a battlefield where we fight our fellow citizens, or we can see those differences as on-ramps onto the shared strait and narrow course of a self-governing Union.
+This is a choice each of us makes.
 It’s also the challenge bequeathed to us by our Founders.
 Will we meet that challenge?

 “Well, Doctor, what have we got, a republic or a monarchy?”